Restoring Ancient French Castles

 Yet there is a way to feast on Provence’s food and scenery without wrecking your budget or the environment.
 You can volunteer for La Sabranenque, a non-profit organization acclaimed for its restoration work in southern France.

 La Sabranenque is committed to revitalizing historic villages and preserving traditional, environmentally friendly building techniques.

 No Experience Required

 Volunteers can sign on for week-long sessions in fall and spring or for two-week projects in summer.
-All of the projects cost under US $750.
+All of the projects cost 300 euros per week.
 No experience is required since volunteers are supervised by experienced technicians.